eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 1.3.1 The Reference Implementation of an EUDI Wallet

-The Commission will provide a reference implementation of an EUDI Wallet in a mobile form factor[^7].
+The Commission will provide a reference implementation of an EUDI Wallet in a mobile form factor.
 The source code for the EUDI Wallet reference implementation will be provided as open source for re-use by implementers across Europe.
 The first implementers will be the projects selected to carry out Large Scale Pilots (LSPs), following a call for